Eschatologue/CM_wiki/docs/class/wizard/chronurgist.md

 # Chronurgist

-> *Exercise Influence over Time - Updated by PerfectlyCircularSeal*
+> *Exercise Influence over Time*

 Focusing on the manipulation of time, those who follow the Chronurgy tradition learn to alter the pace of reality to their liking.
 Using the ramping of anticipatory dunamis energy, these mages can bend the flow of time as adroitly as a skilled musician plays an instrument, lending themselves and their allies an advantage in the blink of an eye.

-### Level 3: Dunamancy Spells

-Your study the flow of time.
-The [Dunamancy spells](../../spells/description/additional/dunamancy.md) are added to your class' spell list.

-### Level 3: Chronurgy Savant
+### Level 3: Chronurgy Spells

 *You studied the flow of time.*

-Choose two Wizard spells from the Dunamancy spells table, each of which must be no higher than level 2, and add them to your spellbook for free.

-In addition, whenever you gain access to a new level of spell slots in this class, you can add one Wizard spell from the Dunamancy spells table to your spellbook for free.
-The chosen spell must be of a level for which you have spell slots.
+The spells in Dunamancy Spells Table are added to your class spell list.

 ##### Dunamancy Spells